As a matter of stern fact, it is a horrible piece of cowardice for one nation to try murdering another just to see which one gets its way first.

 That’s not entirely what one expects from Britain’s most popular writer in 1900.
 The monosyllabic title of the novel can hardly fail to evoke H. Rider Haggard’s She (1887), one of the founding documents of imperial adventure yarns, but the attitude is very different.

-It’s an often cloying, sometimes even annoying, book – nowhere more so than in the first ninety pages, where Boy speaks only in babytalk: ‘Boy wiz Kiss-Letty!
+One has to concede that it’s an often cloying, sometimes even annoying, book – nowhere more so than in the first ninety pages, where Boy speaks only in babytalk: ‘Boy wiz Kiss-Letty!
 But me feels awfoo funny!’
 There’s only so much of this stuff that a reader should be asked to endure.
 None at all, would be my suggestion.

 Corelli’s ham-fisted attempts at satire are a little wearing, as well.
 Boy’s father, Captain Hon.
 James D’Arcy-Muir, is repeatedly referred to sarcastically as ‘his “honourable” father’.
 His mother, meanwhile, is so lacking in moral fibre that she has grown grossly overweight, careless of both dress and appearance, and has become, in Major Desmond’s words, ‘A devil encased in fat!’
 In a clunking parody of maternal smugness, she is continually mouthing platitudes about a mother’s duty.